crazywhalecc/static-php-cli/docs/en/guide/index.md

 - [Supported Extensions](./extensions)

 ::: tip
-If you are a native English speaker, some corrections to the documentation are welcome. ([Docs repo](https://github.com/static-php/static-php-cli-docs))
+If you are a native English speaker, some corrections to the documentation are welcome.
 :::

 ## Compilation Environment